openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

   * Step 1: Launch **gnome-keybinding-properties**

-  * Step 2: Click on the â€œAddâ€ button in the bottom and in the resulting dialog, type â€œHide Desktop Iconsâ€ for the Name field and for the command field,
+  * Step 2: Click on the “Add” button in the bottom and in the resulting dialog, type “Hide Desktop Icons” for the Name field and for the command field,
               type:

     gconftool-2 -s --type boolean /apps/nautilus/preferences/show_desktop false

-  * Step 3: Create another keybinding by clicking the â€œAddâ€ button and this time create a â€œShow Desktop Iconsâ€ item.
+  * Step 3: Create another keybinding by clicking the “Add” button and this time create a “Show Desktop Icons” item.
 The command for this will
               be:

     gconftool-2 -s --type boolean /apps/nautilus/preferences/show_desktop true